 Another struggle FedEx often faces is insufficient staffing.
 As eCommerce trends point to easier shopping and faster shipping, more packages have to be shipped out in less time.
 Without enough staff to handle growing demand, some packages are invariably delayed.

 The company’s on-time deliveries used to hover around 96 to 97%, but suffered significantly as a result of the COVID-19 pandemic.
-In particular, FedEx’s Norcross, GA, facility experienced several complaints throughout summer 2020.
+In particular, FedEx’s Norcross, GA, facility experienced several complaints during summer in recent years.

 Sometimes a product was packaged well, but it was missing documentation.
-Whether you’re sending a commercial shipment but it’s missing a net 30 invoice (an invoice is required) or an international package missing its Certificate of Origin, lack of paperwork does slow down deliveries.
+Whether you’re sending a commercial shipment but it’s missing a net 30 invoice (an invoice is required) or an international package missing its Certificate of Origin, lack of paperwork slows down deliveries.

 UPS tends to have speedy deliveries but if you forgot to include required documents, your package will be returned or held at a processing facility.
-Double check that all paperwork required for your shipment is included before shipping, especially if you’re selling in an online marketplace.
+Double check that all paperwork required for your shipment is included before shipping, especially if you’re selling in a marketplace app and online marketplace.

 While you can’t know when a delivery driver will be in a particular area, you can inform your recipient of common delivery times.
 This can help them plan their schedule according to the most likely delivery window.
 The worst-case scenario is the delivery driver will try again on the next business day, or your recipient will need to pick it up at a nearby UPS office.